 Location

 A home’s location can significantly impact its vulnerability to the effects of climate change.
 For example, homes in low or coastal areas may be at greater risk of flooding or storm damage.
 Similarly, homes in regions prone to wildfires or extreme heat may be more vulnerable to these risks.
 Consider the climate and weather patterns in the area where you are looking to buy a home and evaluate the risks in that location.
+For instance, if you’re considering a move to Canada, it’s important to recognize that the country’s diverse climates can offer both advantages and challenges, depending on the region.
 Even if you can’t change the location you’re moving to, you can think critically about where you would be at the least risk or best advantage if you were to experience flooding, fires, and other disasters.

 Energy efficiency